Oasis Taiwan Porridge – Idyllic Dining in the Park

-Many of you are probably already familiar with oasis Taiwan porridge.
-For 35 years, this riverside restaurant occupied a standalone building beside kallang basin, becoming a landmark in its own right.
-To many families, it’s a popular gathering place.
+Many of you are probably already familiar with Oasis Taiwan Porridge.
+For almost four decades, this restaurant occupied a standalone building beside Kallang Basin, becoming a landmark in its own right.
+For many families, it’s a popular gathering place.
 I have friends who grew up going there for family dinners during special occasions.

 But in land-scarce Singapore, buildings with a rich history or sentimental value are being torn down to pave the way for modern developments.
 Likewise, oasis had to suffer the same fate when it closed down in March this year to make way for the upcoming sports hub.

-Thankfully for its many loyal patrons, oasis opened again a month later in Toa Payoh town park — right opposite my office!
+Thankfully for its many loyal patrons, Oasis opened again a month later in Toa Payoh Town Park.
 In keeping with its tradition, the restaurant is still a standalone building.
 It even overlooks a large pond that should give its customers a sense of nostalgia.

 Meal at Oasis Taiwan Porridge